 1. Eden Project, Cornwall

 - Where is the Eden Project?
 Bodelva, Par, Cornwall, PL24 2SG

-It might be raining outside, but it’s always tropical in the stunning biomes of Eden Project.
+It might be raining outside, but it’s always tropical in the stunning biomes of Eden Project, one of our favourite things to do in Cornwall on a rainy day.
 Escape to another world and walk through the treetop canopies of a rainforest, explore the vibrant greenery of the Mediterranean or travel to the other side of the world to see Western Australia!

 When you’ve had your fill of walking through exotic landscapes, the Med Kitchen or Eden Coffee House are the perfect places to refuel and recharge.
 There’s even a children’s soft play area, perfect if the kids are full of energy.

 - Where is the Life Science Centre?
 Times Square, Newcastle upon Tyne NE1 4EP

 - How much does it cost?
 An adult ticket costs £15, for children from 5-17 a ticket costs £8 and children aged 4 and under go free.